- Caltrans Home

 - 36 feet if on a triple axle semitrailer.

-35401.3. (a) and (b) This combination shall not be subject to subdivision (a) of Section 35411 (which requires that the vehicle plus load cannot exceed 75 feet), but the load on either vehicle shall not extend more than 6 feet 6 inches beyond the allowable length of the vehicle.
+35401.3. (a) and (b) These combinations shall not be subject to subdivision (a) of Section 35411 (which requires that the vehicle plus load cannot exceed 75 feet), but the load upon the rear vehicle of either of these combinations shall not extend more than 6 feet 6 inches beyond the allowable length of the vehicle.

 35402. (b) Extensions up to 18 inches in length on each end of a vehicle or combination of vehicles used exclusively to transport vehicles shall not be included in measuring the length of a vehicle or combination of vehicles when the vehicles are loaded.
 (This exemption not allowed on STAA vehicles per CVC Section 35401.5(b) -- see discussion below.)